Quick answer

 - Suspect the lash glue first if the reaction is around the eyes or lash line.
 The standard adhesive most kits include (Duo original) is latex-based, and latex is a common irritant, so switching to a latex-free clear brush-on adhesive fixes the majority of these reactions on its own.
 The one we would reach for is the DUO Brush-On Striplash Adhesive in Clear, which is formaldehyde- and latex-free, has a fine brush for a clean lash-line application, and runs about $7 (in stock at $6.99 straight from the maker, and on the shelf at most drugstores, Ulta, or Sally).
 One caution worth knowing: the Ardell LashGrip Clear that often gets recommended for this is actually latex-based, so it is not the switch you want for a latex reaction.
 We line up the safe options in the stage makeup review.

 - Fix the removal step, because scrubbing is its own irritation.
 Dragging stage makeup off with a rough baby wipe inflames skin that is already sensitive, so use a gentle oil-free, fragrance-free remover and a soft cloth and let it lift the makeup instead of scouring it off.
+For a reactive face the two drugstore picks that consistently come off this safe are Neutrogena Oil-Free Eye Makeup Remover (around $7, fragrance-free, designed for waterproof eye makeup and lash glue residue) and Garnier SkinActive Micellar Cleansing Water (around $9, gentle enough for the rest of the face, no rinse).
+Soak a soft cotton round, press it on for ten seconds to dissolve the makeup, then lift, rather than wiping back and forth.
 This is the quiet half of the problem most people miss.

 - If her eyes are the problem and the studio does not actually require lashes, skip them.
 Plenty of recital looks read perfectly well with liner and mascara alone, so when lashes are optional and her eyes react, the cleanest fix is simply to leave them out rather than chasing the perfect glue.